Sharcoux/SimpleQL/README.md

-## **WARNING :** This is still in development and not yet ready for production.
+## **WARNING:** This is still in development and not yet ready for production.
 Use at your own risks!

 # SimpleQL
 A node framework to manage your backend and your database with the least possible amount of code